MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 Look for the value of <code>center_h1</code> in the header at the top of your <code>profile2.data</code> file.
 </p></details></hint>

 Ideally when you are comparing period spacing patterns you want to make sure that you are comparing them for the same core hydrogen mass fraction $X_{\rm c}$.
 You can do so by decreasing the <code>MESA</code> time step around a specific value of $X_{\rm c}$ that you are interested in and then tell <code>MESA</code> to save a profile when you get close to this value.
 This is something you would do inside your `run_star_extras.f90`.
-For now we will take a simpler approach, and instead decrease the time step as we approach core hydrogen exhaustion and then save a profile when <code>MESA</code> is terminated. <br>
+For now, we will take a simpler approach, and instead decrease the time step as we approach core hydrogen exhaustion and then save a profile when <code>MESA</code> is terminated. <br>

 <task><details>
 <summary>Task 11</summary><p>